galenmckinley/galenmckinley.github.io/publications.md

 McKinley, G.A, N. Urban, V. Bennington, D. Pilcher, and C. McDonald, (2011) Preliminary Carbon Budgets for the Laurentian Great Lakes, OCB News 4 [Download PDF](http://web.whoi.edu/ocb/wp-content/uploads/sites/43/2016/12/OCB_NEWS_SPR_SUM11.pdf)

 ### Papers in Preparation

-Fay, A. R., and G.A.
-McKinley.
-A regional data-based evaluation of model estimates of the modern ocean carbon sink, in prep.

 Bennington, V. and G.A.
 McKinley.
 The response of the ocean carbon sink to emission mitigation, in prep.